RQWorldblender/io_scene_numdlb/README.md

 2. Only if importing NUANMB files, select the armature (skeleton) for the target model before importing them.
 3. Select `NUMDLB Import` or `NUANMB Import`, depending on what was selected earlier.

+## Extras
+In the *extras* directory are some more scripts.
+The original MAXScript, a mesh cleanup script, and data read-only scripts can be found here.
+The data read-only scripts require Blender like the importer scripts do, but they do not require the UI to be open.
+To run these scripts, type this into a terminal window/command prompt: `blender --background  --python <path-to-script>`, where `blender` may need to be replaced by the full executable path depending on how Blender was installed.

 ## Credits
 * The NUMDLB importer uses helper functions from the SuperTuxKart SPM importer at <https://sourceforge.net/p/supertuxkart/code/HEAD/tree/media/trunk/blender_26/spm_import.py>.
 * Parts of the Python scripts reference snippets of code from <http://steamreview.org/BlenderSourceTools/>.